emmastrand/EmmaStrand_Notebook/_posts/2019-10-22-Airbrushing-Protocol.md

 4. Leave for 24 hours.
 5. After 24 hours has past, use sterilized tweezers to remove the coral fragment from the beaker and place on a paper towel.
 Take the labeled piece of tape from the beaker and place under the coral fragment.
 6. Let dry for 24 hours.
 7. After 24 hours has past, use the sterilized tweezers to move the skeleton from the paper towel to a ziploc bag labeled with the coral ID.
+8. Store the coral skeletons in ____.

 ## Clean-up
 1. Sterilize all scissors and tweezers used throughout the protocol.